Esther & Abi Ofarim: Career

 Esther Zaied (b.
 June 13, 1941) met guitarist and dancer Abraham "Abi" Reichstadt (October 5, 1937 – May 4, 2018) in their native country, Israel, in 1958.
 Esther, who had been singing since she was a child, was a student in Abi's dance studio in Haifa.
 They married on December 11, 1958.
 After Esther served four months in the Israeli Army, they began singing at home for fun before pursuing a professional music career together.
 Esther joined the group Ofarim, which was founded by Abi and Shmulik Kraus in 1958.
 The group changed its name to the Ofarim Trio and performed around Haifa, but Shmulik soon left the group.

 Esther and Abi continued performing as a duo in nightclubs.
 They appeared as performers in the first German-Israeli feature film Burning Sands (1960).
 The duo rearranged old Jewish songs and released their debut album, Haofarim (Sings Israelic Ballads), on Israphon Records in 1961.
 In 1961, Esther won the first place in Israel's Song Festival.
 Esther and Abi released the album, Foibles and Fables, in 1962.
 Both albums were successful and were frequently played by the Kol Yisrael radio.
 Kol Israel sent Esther to the Sopot International Song Festival in Poland where she placed second.

 In 1963, Esther and Abi settled in Geneva, Switzerland, and recorded songs in French, Italian, Hebrew and English for the local radio station Radio Suisse Romande.
 Esther represented Switzerland in the 1963 Eurovision Song Contest.
 After she placed second in the competition, the duo began recording for Philips Records in Germany.
+In 1963 (possibly to 1964) while in London, on one or possibly more occasions they recorded 4 songs in front of a live television audience for the UK regional television folk and blues music series Hullabaloo, presented by the Scottish folksinger Rory McEwen; these sessions were released on DVD in 2020.
 While appearing in the United States, they recorded an album of folk songs released as Esther Ofarim & Abraham.
 In Germany, the album was titled Songs der Welt (Songs of the World), peaking at No. 2 on the German Albums chart.
 They had a hit in the Netherlands with "One More Dance (Your Husband Is Worse)," which was released in December 1963 and reached No. 8 on the Dutch charts in 1964.